efstratios97/EasyFileWatcher/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The Beta Documentation is available on https://ltep-athena-api.readthedocs.io/en/latest/
+The Documentation will be soon available in readthedocs.io

-_For more examples, please refer to the [Documentation](https://ltep-athena-api.readthedocs.io/en/latest/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>